 - Day 1 – collect bike in San Fran and ride 200 miles to Yosemite

 - Day 2 – explore Yosemite, Tioga Pass and ride up to Lake Tahoe

 - Day 3 – back to San Fran via Sacramento to drop bike off

 …what bike to book for an adventure into the Yosemite mountains in October?
 Or more to the point, given the current low value of Sterling, what can I afford?!

-For accommodation, choice within Yosemite park is limited and nothing super cheap.
-I didn’t fancy staying further away out of the park, as I really wanted to check out the famous sunset at Tunnel View, thus I opted for the nearby Wawona Hotel.
-Not cheap, but it looks a decent place with interesting heritage.
-For other nights I looked at AirBnB options, but as out of season basic motels around South Lake Tahoe and Stateline were cheaper and better located near all the bars.
-Upon returning to San Fran, work have car and hotel all sorted for the rest of the working week, so no worries there.
+For accommodation, choice within Yosemite Park is limited and nothing super cheap.
+I didn’t fancy staying further away from the park, as I really wanted to check out the famous sunset at Tunnel View, thus I opted for the nearby Wawona Hotel.
+Not cheap, but it looks like a decent place with an interesting heritage.
+For other nights I looked at AirBnB options, but as out-of-season basic motels around South Lake Tahoe and Stateline were cheaper and better located near all the bars.
+Upon returning to San Fran, work has car and hotel all sorted for the rest of the working week, so no worries there.